ggerganov/ggwave/examples/r2t2/README.md

 <a href="https://user-images.githubusercontent.com/1991296/115141782-cba9f480-a046-11eb-9462-791477b856f5.mp4"><img width="100%" src="https://user-images.githubusercontent.com/1991296/115141739-a1583700-a046-11eb-94e7-a411d52ecf30.png"></img></a>

 This is a command-line program that encodes short messages/data into audio and plays it via the motherboard's PC speaker.
 To use this tool, you need to attach a [piezo speaker/buzzer](https://en.wikipedia.org/wiki/Piezoelectric_speaker) to your motherboard.
-Some computers already have such speaker already attached.
+Some computers have such speaker already attached.

 You can then run the following command: